cloud-dach/LibraryUI/README.md

     * Connect it to the app LibraryUI and restage the application when prompted.

 ### 3. Deploy our application

+Now you will push your application into the IBM Cloud Public.

 ```
     cf push LibraryUI